jayminwest/TeachNicheOfficial/ai_docs/core/GETTING_STARTED.md

 npm run test:integration
 ```

 Remember: Always write tests before implementing features (TDD).
-Start with basic e2e tests and progressively add tests that integrate with actual third-party APIs like Stripe and Supabase to verify correct implementation.
+Start with basic e2e tests and progressively add tests that integrate with actual third-party APIs like Stripe and Firebase/GCP to verify correct implementation.

 ### Working with Payments